hashkrish/se2001-notes/question_papers/22t3/quiz1/set_1.md

 (a)

+### Explanation

+- The `read` is run in background and will not block the script.
+The `echo World` will be printed immediately.

 ---

 ## Question 5 [5]

-Select the correct statement with respect to the above script?
+Select the correct statement with respect to Case 2?
 [MSQ]

 (a) The command `read line` will run in background

-(b) The commands `read line` and `echo World` both will run in backgroud
+(b) The commands `read line` and `echo World` both will run in background

 (c) The processes sent to background will be killed